muhkartal/pokeCoach-AI-Coach/README.md

 ## License

-Pokemon Battle Ultimate Arena is released under the MIT License.
+PokeCoach is released under the MIT License.
 See the [LICENSE](LICENSE) file for complete terms.

 ### Intellectual Property Notice